WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-08-microservices-getting-started.md

 ### Handling of the messages in the queue

 Messages between services are often sent via queue so messages can be handled, even if a service is offline at the time of publishing.
-The messages in the queue can get problematic if they can&#8217;t be processed.
-A service takes it, can&#8217;t process it and puts it back on the queue.
+The messages in the queue can get problematic if they can't be processed.
+A service takes it, can't process it and puts it back on the queue.
 This costs resources and time.
 You could set a time to live and remove the message from the queue when the time is reached.

 ## Conclusion